Kenya–Somalia relations: Refugee camps

+Political relations

-Maritime Boundary Dispute
+Maritime boundary dispute

 Kenya and Somalia are involved in a maritime boundary dispute in the northern part of the Indian Ocean.
 As ratified members of the United Nations Convention on the Law of the Sea (UNCLOS), Kenya and Somalia are under the obligation to delimit their maritime boundaries by agreement based on international law for achieving a fair solution, in accordance with the article 83(1).
 Both countries have overlapping claims.
 The main point of disagreement is the method by which the delimitation of the maritime boundary should be established, as article 83(1) of UNCLOS does not specify a delimitation method.
 While Somalia considers the boundary should be following the equidistant line from the land border, Kenya advocates for a boundary based on the line along the parallel crossing the starting point of the land boundary.

-On April 7, 2009, a Memorandum of Understanding (MoU) was signed “between the Government of the Republic of Kenya and the Transitional Federal Government of the Somali Republic to grant to each other No-Objection in respect of submissions on the Outer Limits of the Continental Shelf beyond 200nm to the Commission on the Limits of the Continental Shelf (CLCS)”.
+On April 7, 2009, a Memorandum of Understanding (MoU) was signed "between the Government of the Republic of Kenya and the Transitional Federal Government of the Somali Republic to grant to each other No-Objection in respect of submissions on the Outer Limits of the Continental Shelf beyond 200nm to the Commission on the Limits of the Continental Shelf (CLCS)".
 In this document, both countries recognised the existence of the maritime boundary dispute, and agreed to solve the said dispute through negotiation.
 The MoU was signed by the Kenyan Minister of Foreign Affairs and the Somalian Minister for National Planning and International Cooperation.
 However, this MoU was later rejected by the Transitional Federal Parliament of Somalia in October 2009 on the grounds that it was not customary that a Minister signed a binding bilateral agreement, thus declaring it void and non-actionable.
-Somalia’s objection led the CLCS to make no further consideration of Kenya’s submission.
+Somalia's objection led the CLCS to make no further consideration of Kenya's submission.